krishnan-Rama/transFlow/README.md

 3. In the `nextflow.config` file, modify the HPC partition name and CPU/memory according to your HPC system.

+4. Change module versions in `run_nextflow.sh` script accordingly as available in your HPC cluster, if necessary.

-4. Run the pipeline by executing the command `sbatch run_nextflow.sh`.
+5. Run the pipeline by executing the command `sbatch run_nextflow.sh`.

 ### Workflow Diagram